Robo-Project/rpa_dashboard/README.md

  For localhost:
  -> jenkins.localhost does not work unless you edit your '/etc/hosts' file.
  -> change '127.0.0.1 localhost' to '127.0.0.1 *.localhost'

+Create 'jenkins-api-token' file on rpa_dashboard root directory.
+Leave the file empty for now.
 ```

 ### To run: